-- 7. If the applicant has been admitted with a low grade point average or is on academic probation, the applicant may not be in compliance with Park University's Academic Progress Policy and may not be entitled to financial aid.
-Please contact the Student Financial Services Office or the Enrollment Services for additional information. - Addresses and phone numbers to aid in obtaining forms, documents and information follows.
+- 6. The applicant will be informed by Park University of the Financial Aid Award in the form of an electronic award notification.
+Please comply with the instructions accompanying this letter. - 7.
+If the applicant has been admitted with a low grade point average or is on academic probation, the applicant may not be in compliance with Park University's Academic Progress Policy and may not be entitled to financial aid.
+Please contact the Student Financial Services Office or the Enrollment Services for additional information.\ - \ Addresses and phone numbers to aid in obtaining forms, documents and information follows.